 What the tall guys on the outside of the offensive line do for the quarterback, the beefy linemen on the inside do for the running back.

-Guards on the interior open up lanes for the running back and help him gain accolades; such was the case for Devonta Freeman and his Pro Bowl season in 2008.
+Guards on the interior open up lanes for the running back and help him gain accolades; such was the case for Michael Turner and his Pro Bowl season in 2008.

 Atlanta returns both its starters at guard, Harvey Dahl and Justin Blalock for the 2010.
 Last season saw an injury to Dahl that caused him to miss six games at the end of the season with an ankle injury and his absence hurt the Falcons running game, dropping from second in the league in '08 to 15th.